 South Dakota Achieve began with 11 families who wanted to keep their children in their home community

 The story for the former South Dakota Achieve began in 1958, when 11 families in Sioux Falls began to seek services for their children and others with intellectual disabilities, wanting them to have a chance at meaningful lives in their own community.
 The Sioux Chapter Workshop for the Mentally Retarded was formed and provided day services only.
 The name evolved to Sioux Vocational Services to reflect the progression of programs offered, and in 1969, residential services began.
 Special education laws were enacted in 1975, and schools started serving children with intellectual disabilities.
 Sioux Vocational then began specializing in supporting adults and older adolescents through residential, work, and volunteer programs.
-In 1979, Sioux Vocational became South Dakota’s first agency to be nationally accredited, challenging it to be more responsive and innovative in its services.
+In 1979, Sioux Vocational became South Dakota’s first agency to be nationally accredited through the Council on Quality and Leadership (CQL), challenging it to be more responsive and innovative in its services (We remain CQL’s longest-standing accredited service provider).
 As a result, the agency became wheelchair accessible, offered retirement and other meaningful day opportunities, and focused on finding community employment opportunities.
 It also launched specialized programs for those with traumatic brain injuries and Autism Spectrum Disorders.
 In 2006, the name became South Dakota Achieve, and in 2013, the organization celebrated 55 years of service.

 Our present and future